envi-idl/envipyarc/doc/source/index.rst

 ENVI Py for ArcGIS lets you generate an ArcGIS Python Toolbox that contains geoprocessing tools (GPTools).
 These tools are associated with tasks provided by ENVI.
 You can create an ArcGIS Python Toolbox in the following ways:

 * An ENVI Management Tools toolbox provided as a system toolbox for ArcMap.
-* An ENVI Py Management project template containing the ENVI Management Tools toolbox for ArcGIS Pro.
 * A command-line tool, named createenvitoolbox, provided in the Python scripts directory.
 * A Python package named envipyarc.

-The options are described next.
+These options are described next.

 Create ENVI Toolbox
 ===================